-or just a bar or triangle to grab hold of, you need to apply quite some force to get the freezer door open.
-An ergonomically designed door handle supports you with processes.
+If all you have is a small, twig-sized handle or just a bar or triangle to grab hold of, you need to apply quite some force to get the freezer door open.
+An ergonomically designed door handle supports you with a good grip for easy opening/ closing processes.
 Leverage is enhanced by the long shape of the handle.